 CONCLUSIONS: Several educational interventions are effective for teaching CR skills to medical students, but the effectiveness of each intervention is dependent on the medical knowledge of the students at the time of the intervention.
 Students with low clinical knowledge derive the most benefit from approaches that require them to draw connections between the pathophysiology of disease and the clinical signs and symptoms.
 Instructional approaches using self-explanation and illness script formation are the most beneficial at this stage.
 As students gain a larger fund of medical knowledge, case-based instruction with deliberate reflective practice confers improved CR skills.
 The format of case delivery has no discernable effect on learning outcomes.
 Whole-case vs serial-cue had similar results, and students performed equally well after paper cases, video cases, and live case discussion groups.
 Similarly, the level of authenticity, or similarity to actual practice, has no measurable effect on learning outcomes.
 Error-based instruction increases the cognitive load on students with low self-efficacy to the point of being detrimental to learning.
 Process-oriented approaches to instruction were shown to be largely ineffective at all phases of training.

 Clark HH.
 Clinical Reasoning Pedagogy in Pre-Clinical Medical Education: A Systematic Review.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).